clemenskoprolin/light-party/README.md

 ### Roadmap
 - Release of version 1.0.0
 - Many, many, many bug fixes
+- Comment all parts of the source code (At the beginning Light Party was developed just for fun, so currently not all parts of the source code are commented)

 ### I found a bug (or have a feature request)!
 There two ways to get in contact.
 Firstly, you can [directly contact me](https://clemenskoprolin.com/contactme/) e.g. per email or you can [open an issue on GitHub](https://github.com/clemenskoprolin/light-party/issues).

+### License and Privacy Policy
+By using Light Party, you hereby consent to it's [Privacy Policy](https://clemenskoprolin.com/lightparty/legal/privacypolicy/).
+There is also a [summary of the Privacy Policy](https://clemenskoprolin.com/lightparty/legal/).

+This application uses the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](https://clemenskoprolin.com/lightparty/legal/license/license.txt). [choosealicense.com](https://choosealicense.com/licenses/agpl-3.0/) from GitHub Inc. provides a summary about the license.

 ### More Information
-You can find more information at the [offical website](https://clemenskoprolin.com/lightparty/) and in the [documentation](https://clemenskoprolin.com/lightparty/docs/).
+You can find out more about Light Party on the [offical website](https://clemenskoprolin.com/lightparty/) and in the [documentation](https://clemenskoprolin.com/lightparty/docs/).